Hydroxychloroquine has been the focus of widespread questions regarding its potential use as a treatment for COVID-19.

 - Launching an advocacy campaign asking representatives to sign onto a letter that urges them to ensure access to hydroxychloroquine and chloroquine for people with lupus and rheumatoid arthritis.

 The LFA has also compiled a number of resources, including answers to frequently-asked questions about the coronavirus and lupus, tips on refilling your hydroxychloroquine prescriptions, and advice on what to do if you are experiencing coronavirus symptoms, on lupus.org for easy and quick access.
 For older adults and for young adults like my sister, the worry caused by unverified information can exacerbate existing uncertainty brought on by COVID-19.

-The National Council on Aging and the Lupus Foundation of America understand that we are all in this together.
-The situation is changing rapidly, and we encourage you to visit ncoa.org and lupus.org for the latest up-to-date information.
+NCOA and the Lupus Foundation of America understand that we are all in this together.
+The situation is changing rapidly, and we encourage you to visit agewellamerica.org and lupus.org for the latest up-to-date information.